 There are several factors to consider when determining if a rolling reserve will hurt your business.
 You’ll need to think about cash flow, competitive capabilities, and growth.

 A rolling reserve will cut into your profits and make it even harder for you to compete in a low-price market.
 If your target market is price-sensitive a rolling reserve may be out of the question.
+You may be unable to price your goods or services high enough to cover the reserve and your operating expenses while being low enough to compete in the market.

 Having funds withheld by a processor will leave less money available for working capital.
 Less working capital will translate into slower business growth, since you won’t have as money available for marketing, additional inventory, and other business expenses.